 Why would I offer an HRA or QSEHRA to my employees?

 If you’re offering a group health insurance plan, you may already know that a higher deductible will result in lower monthly premiums.
 But your employees might not be thrilled with the idea of increasing their out-of-pocket costs—and that’s where the HRA comes in.

 Say you currently have a group insurance policy with a $1,000 deductible, and you want to switch to a plan with a $3,500 deductible in order to reduce the monthly premiums.
-You can then set up HRA accounts for your employees and agree to reimburse them up to $2,500/year for medical expenses that they have to pay out-of-pocket before meeting their deductibles.
+You can then set up an HRA for your employees and agree to reimburse them up to $2,500 per year for medical expenses that they have to pay out-of-pocket before meeting their deductibles.